 From it's first offices in Moscow, Insense hit the ground running, counting Fortune 500 brands like Uber and McDonalds as first clients.
 Not long after, in 2016, Insense participated in NYC-based VC fund Starta Capital's accelerator, and in early 2017 the company opened its New York offices.

-Today Insense is the only Instagram influencer marketing platform that provides clear, precise, and performance-based metrics for campaigns made with creators.
-This also means that Insense doesn't need to worry about the followers count and instead can focus on the quality of the content the creators produce.
-The company is working with more than 35.000 creators, picking out the most creative minds on Instagram, across a huge range of categories.
+Today Insense is the creative platform that provides clear, precise, and performance-based metrics for campaigns made with creators.
+This means that Insense doesn't need to worry about vanity metrics like follower count, and instead can focus on the quality of the content the creators produce.
+Insense has over 35.000 creators on board, including some the most creative minds on Instagram, across a huge range of categories.

 PS: what does "Insense" mean?
 It's a portmanteau